 When you're shopping during your overseas travel, make sure you know how to properly convert your United States clothing size to that of international retailers.
 Treat size conversion charts as guidelines rather than hard-set rules and always try on clothing before you buy it to ensure the proper fit.

 Shopping for the Right Size Abroad

-The following clothing and shoe size conversion charts should give you an idea of the right size to buy or try when visiting London, but you should keep in mind that sizes can vary in different stores, so a size 6/8 might not fit quite right even if that's your converted dress size.
+Clothing and shoe size conversion charts give you an idea of the right size to buy or try when visiting London, for example, but you should keep in mind that sizes can vary in different stores, so a size 6/8 might not fit quite right even if that's your converted dress size.

 Women's Clothing Sizes

-For women shopping abroad, it's easy to get confused or frustrated with the United Kingdom's sizing chart—everything is about a size or two bigger there than in the United States; a woman who's labeled herself as a size 12 in the U.S., for instance, will need to look for size 14 in England.
+For women shopping abroad, it's easy to get confused or frustrated with the United Kingdom's sizing chart—everything is about a size or two bigger than in the United States.
+A woman who fits in a size 12 in the U.S., for instance, will need to look for size 14 in England.

 Women's Shoe Sizes

 To make matters more confusing for female shoppers abroad, the United Kingdom's shoe sizing runs smaller than America's—women who wear a size 7 in the U.S. would wear a size 5 in the U.K.

 The United Kingdom and the United States are also the only two countries in the world that label their shoe sizes with smaller numbers while the rest of the world uses either the metric system to indicate the actual length of a shoe in centimeters or a system known as the Paris point, which equates to two-thirds of a centimeter.

 The British and American sizing system is derived from a "barleycorn measurement," an old English unit that approximately equals one-third of an inch, where the largest shoe size is taken (a size 12 is 12 inches long) and every size smaller than it is smaller by one barleycorn, not like you might guess, an inch.